 - Builds stronger awareness of local priorities regarding energy, which is expected to lead to further local and regional activity on energy issues

 After completing each plan, OKI then made $15,000 available to that community to begin implementation of their plan.
 These grants, which ended up totaling over $132,000, were leveraged into a half-million-dollar investment in energy efficiency benefitting these eight communities.
 The communities made energy-efficient improvements to their facilities, added electric vehicles to their fleets, replaced antiquated streetlights with LED fixtures, and planted trees in areas suffering from urban heat islands.
 These improvements reduced energy consumption and emissions equivalent to reducing traffic by a million vehicle miles each year.

-Finally, this project will result in a much better understanding of something that is currently lacking from the discussion of energy issues – and that is local community priorities.
+This project developed a much better understanding of something that is currently lacking from the discussion of energy issues — which are local community priorities.
 We have come to understand that things work better when our regional transportation priorities and local land use priorities are mutually aligned.
 The same holds true for our energy policies and infrastructure.
 It is essential that we develop a locally-driven set of energy priorities and are able to effectively communicate those to everyone involved in the energy field.
 Technologies and regulations are changing rapidly.
 As a region, we need to develop a voice in that conversation — and that voice starts at the local community level.